Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Written and compiled by George Knowles

-Heinrich Cornelius Agrippa von Nettesheim, commonly referred to as Agrippa, was an early 16th century mystic whose writings influenced many future generations of occultists, and became part of the heritage of folk magic still practised by Pagans and Witches of today.
+Heinrich Cornelius Agrippa von Nettesheim, commonly referred to as Agrippa, was an early 16th century mystic whose writings influenced many future generations of occultists, and became part of the heritage of folk magic still practiced by Pagans and Witches of today.
 Like many famous men before and after him, Agrippa was a man before his time, which made him unpopular amongst his contemporaries and frequently brought him into conflict with the church and state authorities.

 Agrippa was born on the 14th September 1486 in Cologne (now Kőln), in west central Germany.
 Cologne was originally a town of the Ubii, a Germanic tribe, and called Oppidum Ubiorum.
 Later in the 1st century BC, the Romans established a garrison on the site, and in AD 50, the Roman Emperor Claudius I founded a colony on the same site, which he renamed Colonia Claudia Ara Agrippinensis, after his wife Agrippina.

-By the time Agrippa was born, Cologne was an important academic and publishing centre where in his youth, he became famous for refusing to speak anything but Latin.
+By the time Agrippa was born, Cologne was an important academic and publishing center where in his youth, he became famous for refusing to speak anything but Latin.
 Agrippa’s real name was Heinrich Cornelis, which he Latinised into Cornelius and then awarded himself the bogus title of Agrippa Von Nettesheim, taken from the founder and the town where she lived.

 In 1499, Agrippa enrolled in the Faculty of Arts at Cologne University were he excelled in his studies and even became proficient in eight languages.
 He received his License of Arts in 1502.
-While at the University he also became fascinated by Alchemy and natural magic, and studied much of the available Kabbalistic and Hermetic literature, as was extent in those times.
+While at the University he also became fascinated by Alchemy and natural magic, and studied much of the available Kabalistic and Hermetic literature, as was extent in those times.

 In 1506, he was appointed court secretary to Maximillian I, the Holy Roman Emperor and King of Germany.
 Sent to Paris (allegedly as a spy), he studied at the University of Paris where it is said he organised a “secret society” of like-minded students, scholars and noblemen interested in alchemy and magic.
 As part of a pact, they vowed to uphold envisioned a reformed world, in which they pledged to come to one another's assistance whenever needed.